 1.7.
 Washington Monument

-The Washington Monument, a landmark of Baltimore’s Mount Vernon area and topped by a statue of the country’s first president, is located there.
+The Washington Monument, a landmark of Baltimore’s Mount Vernon area, is topped by a statue of the country’s first president.

 A 228-foot spiral staircase leads up to the monument’s pinnacle, where there are observation windows.